 - Remove the pork belly from the liquid and leave to cool enough for you to chop it up, into roughly 2 inch chunks.

-- Mix together the oil, soy sauce, honey, brown sugar, chopped chilli and garlic
+- Mix together the oil, soy sauce, honey, brown sugar, ginger and garlic.

-- Heat a frying pan with a little oil and then add your pork belly cubes.
+- Heat a frying pan over medium-high with a little oil and then add your pork belly cubes.
 Fry for a few minutes until they have turned golden and the skin is looking crispy.